chenxingqiang/jax-ml/doc/glossary.rst

     common tests
-        This refers to the tests run on almost every estimator class in Scikit-learn to check they comply with basic API conventions.
+        This refers to the tests run on almost every estimator class in Jax-learn to check they comply with basic API conventions.
 They are available for external use through
         :func:`utils.estimator_checks.check_estimator`, with most of the
-        implementation in ``sklearn/utils/estimator_checks.py``.
+        implementation in ``xlearn/utils/estimator_checks.py``.

         Note: Some exceptions to the common testing regime are currently hard-coded into the library, but we hope to replace this by marking